randoop/grt-testing/README.md

 ## Usage Instructions
 ### Running Scripts
+For prerequisities, refer to `scripts/mutation-prerequisities.md`.
-For instructions on using the scripts, refer to `scripts/mutation-repro.md` and `scripts/mutation-evosuite-repro.md`.
+For instructions on using the scripts, refer to `scripts/mutation.sh` for Randoop and `scripts/mutation-evosuite.sh` for EvoSuite.

 ### Subject Programs